Tools & methods

 The latest technology in our design & manufacturing process to improve lead time and efficiency.

-“We also add a lot of details during the CNC milling, like perforations for deck winches instead of aligning and drilling them afterwards.
-It basically means more accurate and efficient assembly a bit like a flatpack from IKEA.”
+“We add a lot of details during the CNC milling, such as perforations for deck winches instead of aligning and drilling them afterwards.
+It basically means more accurate and efficient assembly — a bit like a flatpack from IKEA.”

 Plug-and-play